Big Bathroom Shop

 Make sure you water Aloe Vera generously.
 Once watered deeply, it can last a week or so without a drink, making it the perfect plant for forgetful plant parents.

-Orchids are a beautiful light plant.
-Available in many vibrant colours and fragrance, this gorgeous botanical has a shade to suit every style of bathroom.
+Orchids are beautiful light plants.
+Available in many vibrant colours and fragrances, this gorgeous botanical has a shade to suit every style of bathroom.

-Peace Lilies are beautiful and classy type of plants.
-They welcome high humidity environments such as bathrooms.
+Peace Lilies are a beautiful and classy type of plant.
+They welcome higher humidity levels such as bathrooms.
 These delicate plants will tell you when they need a drink by ‘sagging’.

 Try and water them once a week and make sure their soil is always moist.

-They grow best from morning sun and then an afternoon in the shade, a bit like taking your child to the beach.
+They grow best from the morning sun and then should spend the afternoon in the shade, a bit like taking your child to the beach.

 Another great reason to include Gardenia’s in your bathroom is they give off a beautiful scent, leaving your bathroom fresh all day long.